ChrisWhealy/geonames_hana/README.md

 <a name="datamodel"></a>
 ## Data Model

 The CDS data model is derived from the table structure used by <http://geonames.org>.
-This geopolitical information is both crowd-sourced and public.

-Since the data on <http://geonames.org> is crowd-sourced, it changes regularly.
-Consequently, the data in the HANA database will potentially become stale after 24 hours.
+Since this data is crowd-sourced, it changes regularly.  <http://geonames.org> batch all changes to their data and make new country files available every day.
+Therefore, to keep the data in the HANA database up to date, it should be refreshed daily.

 From the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
 Simply hit the "Refresh Server Data" button, and as long the refresh period has elapsed, the HANA database will be updated from the latest country and alternate names files available on <http://geonames.org>